bats3c/DefensiveInjector/README.md

 The code for the shellcode injector from my blog post.

 This code is a PoC and will probly only run of windows 10 x64 version 1909, this is because of the syscall numbers changing between versions.
-To fix, change the syscall number of line 16 in `syscalls.c` with the corresponding number for that windows version.
+To fix, change the syscall number of line 16 in `syscalls.asm` with the corresponding number for that windows version.
 They can be found [here](https://j00ru.vexillium.org/syscalls/nt/64/).

 ## Install & Build